API Overview

 |---|---|---|---|

 async | boolean | true | Process the request asynchronously.
 When true, the API returns immediately with a job ID.
-Set to false to receive the generated file directly in the response. |
+Set to false to wait for processing to complete before the API responds (response is still JSON). |

 storage | boolean | true | Store the generated file in cloudlayer.io storage.
 When true, the file is accessible via the Assets endpoint.
 Requires a plan that supports storage. |